lit-mod-viz/narrative-time-space/annotator-guidelines.md

 or circumscribe an event's duration.
 All markers may be precise or vague, and operate on varying levels of time granularity, from seconds to decades.

-Remember, not every indication that time has passed, or every hearkening to a time in the past, will be significant in terms of scene formation.
+**Distinguish between when time (or space) is used to mark a scene change, and when it indicates something else.**

 ## Space changes